 About the Program

-The Graduate Program in Marine Biology offers students a well-rounded education in marine biology.
+The Graduate Program in Marine Biology offers students a well-rounded, Master's degree level of education in marine biology that will allow graduates to pursue further study or professional employment in marine science..
 The curriculum is designed to provide students breadth in their education, while focused research projects develop depth.
 The faculty members in the program offer students a wide range of scientific and technical expertise.
 Some overall programmatic strengths of the graduate program are outlined below, however, the strengths are not confined to these areas.
 Students are encouraged to survey the interests of individual faculty members in choosing graduate programs and faculty mentors.

 The programmatic strengths outlined below are not presented as separate disciplinary areas of research.
 Indeed there is extensive overlap among all the areas.
 This information is presented as a guide.